Write a Powerful, 83-Word Email About a Carpet Cleaner … And You Could Get a $200 Prize!

 There’ll be a headline of 8 words or less that appears at the top of the body of the email itself.

-Then a photo of the SpringDawn Air Purifier in a living room, then up to 75 words of text, followed by a button for readers to click if they want to learn more.
+Then a photo of the DeepKlean Carpet & Upholstery Cleaner in a nice home, then up to 75 words of text, followed by a button for readers to click if they want to learn more.

 You probably get emails like this yourself … selling clothes, vacations, books, household items, and so on.